you got a million riffs, now let's turn them into hits

 Hey, I'm Tyler

 I still remember the feeling of excitement and disappointment when I released my first record in 2015.
 Despite my hard work, it fell flat and went nowhere.
 I couldn't help but wonder, what went wrong?
-As I looked back, the answer hit me like a ton of bricks.
 I was blindly following the djent hype-train, which had already lost steam by then.
 My online presence was nonexistent, and I was throwing money at paid ads hoping for some exposure.
 It was a complete disaster.
 But as I started working with other musicians, I realized that my struggles were not unique.
 A lot of artists were going through the same motions, repeating the same mistakes.
 How can I help these artists achieve their goals better?
 What was the solution?

 here's how I help artists